 Another area in which you may want to explore the possibilities that images offer is with animated GIFs – that is, a single image file that involves movement, acting almost more like a brief video.
 There are a number of Web sites that make it easy to put these together, and one we like if Gifmaker.me.

 Gifmaker.me is free and it works for both Windows and Mac users.
-We decided to try it out by uploading a few photos from an exercise we did at our fall symposium.
+We decided to try it out by uploading a few photos from an exercise we did at our Leading Learning Symposium.
 The process is really easy.
 You just find your photos and upload them and then are able to make some choices about the size of the image, the speed at which it plays and how long it keeps looping.
 You can also add sound – though we did not do that in this instance.
 Here’s what we got (you may need to click it to see the photo rotation):

 Now, we don’t have immediate suggestions for educational application – though no doubt there are some.
 It can definitely be a great marketing tool, though.
 Animated GIFs can really stand out on social media channels, for example.
 We will likely be using this approach going forward on Twitter and Facebook.

 Finally, you don’t always have a graphic designer around when you need one – and even if you do, Canva is still a great resource.

 So let’s say, for example, that you want to create an infographic as part of a learning or marketing initiative.
 You can start from a range of templates provide in Canva and have one banged out in no time.
 And there is a large range of other design types and templates available.
 For example, we have started using Canva to create images for promoting various educational content, including for the Leading Learning Podcast.
 For example:

 There is a free version of Canva, which worked well enough for creating the image above.
 The paid version, which has many more features, is $12.95 per user/per month.